grantseiter/OECD-Corporate-Tax-Burden-App/README.md

 # OECD-Corporate-Tax-Burden-App

-*Dashboard Visualizing Biden’s Reforms to the Tax Treatment of US Multinational Corporations (MNCs)*
+*Dashboard comparing the US tax burden on corporations under current law (and current proposals) to the corporate tax burdens of 36 member nations of the OECD.*

 Project GitHub Repo: <https://github.com/grantseiter/OECD-Corporate-Tax-Burden-App>